 - Spiral cut ham is a dream for entertaining and guests, working equally well for make-your-own-sandwich affairs and more buttoned-up dinners alike.

-Whatever your preference, you’ll rest easy knowing our hams are from pigs raised to meet our high quality and animal welfare standards.
+Whatever your preference, you’ll rest easy knowing the hams in our fresh meat cases are from pigs raised to meet our high quality and animal welfare standards.

 - No antibiotics and growth hormones.